sonawane-sanket/devTinder/homework.md

 - Explore mongoose documentation for Model methods
 - What are options in Modal.findOneAndUpdate method
 - API - Update the user with emailId

+- Explore schematype options from the documentation
+- Add required, unique, lowercase, min, max, minLength, maxLength, trim, etc
+- Add default
+- Create a custom validation function
+- Improve the DB schema - Put all required validations on each field in schema
+- Add timestamps to the schema